tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/honest-did.md

 ## Non-staggered DiD example

 We continue with the Goodreads example introduced in the [DiD regression topic](/canonical-DiD).
 Here, we examine the effect of a newly introduced Q&A feature on subsequent book ratings, using Goodreads as the treatment group and Amazon as the control group.
-We have 2 groups (Amazon vs Goodreads) and 2 time periods (pre Q&A and post Q&A).
+We have 2 groups (Amazon vs Goodreads) and 2 time periods (pre and post-Q&A).

 The baseline analysis relies on the parallel trend assumption.
 If we are concerned about the validity of this assumption, we can conduct a sensitivity analysis using the [`HonestDiD` package](https://github.com/asheshrambachan/HonestDiD).
-This packages incorporates the approach introduced earlier, allowing for a more flexible examination of the parallel trends assumption.
+This package incorporates the approach introduced earlier, allowing for a more flexible examination of the parallel trends assumption.

 {{% tip %}}

-The full code for this example is availabe in this [Gist](https://gist.github.com/valerievossen/3d2da7ad280f4b148d9223b33fa33545).
+The full code for this example is available in this [Gist](https://gist.github.com/valerievossen/3d2da7ad280f4b148d9223b33fa33545).

 {{% /tip %}}